aui171/Heat-Simulator/README.md

 The model is based on the 2D PDE (d^2T/dx^2 + d^2T/dy^2) * alpha = dT/dt.

 The heat source represents the components that generate heat, and the whole system is cooled down at a constant rate of 3 [K/s] uniformly.
-The sided are assumed to be perfect Insulator's and remain at 0K.
+The sides are assumed to be perfect Insulator's and remain at 0K.

 The Simulator allows to define the material each part of the system is made of, given the choice of 4 materials with the following thermal diffusivity constants: